fifteenhex/buildroot_idosom2d01/README.md

   Eitherway, you should now be booted in a Linux environment where you can finish off flashing the required images.

+  Note for SSD202D modules you must use `bootm ${loadaddr}#ssd202d-som2d01` to use the SSD202D device tree otherwise the kernel locks up at boot.

 ## Notes for SBC2D06

 To write the GCIS, IPL and u-boot SPL on the module on the SBC2D06 you need to move